-Prior to the opening of court for the session in which the case is calendared, all applications for continuances shall be made to the Senior Resident Superior Court Judge or to any presiding judge of the court in which the case is calendared.
-Following the opening of court for the session in which the case is calendared, any application for continuance shall be made to the presiding judge of the court in which the case is calendared.
+Prior to the opening of court for the session in which the case is calendared, all applications for continuance shall be made to the senior resident Superior Court judge or to any presiding judge of the court in which the case is calendared.
+Following the opening of court for the session in which the cases calendared comma any application for continuance shall be made to the presiding judge of the court in which the case is calendared.

-2.2 Form Of Motion
+2.2 Form of Motion

-All applications for continuance shall be written motion made on state form, AOC-CR-410.
+All applications for continuance shall be written motion made on state form AOC-CR-410.

-2.3 Notification Of Opposing Counsel/Unrepresented Parties
+2.3 Notification of Opposing Counsel/Unrepresented Parties

-A copy of the completed form AOC-CR-410 must be distributed to all counsel of record and /or unrepresented parties prior to presentation of the motion to the appropriate judicial official.
-Distribution of the motion may be by email, U.S. mail, facsimile transmission, hand delivery or distribution by means of attorney distribution boxes maintained in the courthouse facility.

-If the motion is filed by defense counsel, the motion must be presented to the District Attorney prior to presentation to the appropriate judicial official.
+A copy of the completed form AOC-CR-410 must be distributed to all counsel of record and/or unrepresented [parties prior to presentation of the motion to the appropriate judicial official.
+Distribution of the motion may be by email, U.S. mail, facsimile transmission, hand delivery or distribution boxes maintained in the courthouse facility If the motion is filed by defense counsel, the motion must be presented to the District Attorney prior to presentation to the appropriate judicial official.

-2.4 Objections To Motion For Continuance
+2.4 Objections to Motion for Continuance

-If the District Attorney consents to the continuance and such consent is indicated by signature of the District Attorney on the continuance form, the continuance may be allowed.
+If the District Attorney consents to the continuance and ush consent is indicated by signature of the District Attorney on the continuance form, the continuance may be allowed.
 If no District Attorney's signature appears on the continuance form, the District Attorney's opposition to the motion is presumed.

-2.5 Evaluation Of Motions For Continuance
+2.5 Evaluation of Motions for Continuance

-When compelling reasons for continuance are presented which would affect the fundamental fairness of the trial process or when a continuance clearly is in the interest of justice, a continuance may be granted in the exercise of judicial discretion to further the best interest of the fair administration of justice.
+When compelling reasons for continuance are presented which would affect the fundamental fairness of the trial process or win a continuance clearly is in the interest of justice, a continuance may be granted in the exercise of judicial discretion to further the best interest of the fair administration of justice.